8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220101/content.md

 Enter [HealthSavings Administrators](https://healthsavings.com).

-I liked them from the word go.
-They had the index funds I wanted.
+I like them from the word go.
+They had the funds I wanted.
 They partnered with a brokerage firm I trust and use.
-They didn't feel like a big-box-bank.
+They did feel like a big-box-bank.
 And, I could even call them and get someone on the phone if I had a question.
 Opened an account almost immediately.

-Then I got a message from Bank of America saying my HSA with them had some money in it; I was shocked.
-I called Bank of America and HealthSavings Administrators to see how I could get the money at Bank of America moved to HealthSavings Administrators.
+Then I got a message from Bank of America saying that my HSA account with them still had some money in it; I was shocked.
+I called up Bank of America and HealthSavings Administrators to see how I could get the money at Bank of America moved to HealthSavings Administrators.
 I thought I had the right of it.

 I went to Bank of America and grabbed their form.
-I filled it out.
+I will it out.
 As part of the comments I explicitly stated:

-> Transferring FROM Bank of America TO HealthSavings Administrators.
+> Transferring from Bank of America to HealthSavings Administrators.

 There's a glitch in the financial services industry.
-I can write a check on Monday, have it hit my account on Tuesday, and rack up five different fees in a matter of seconds if funds aren't available.
-Further, I can submit a transfer from my bank to a brokerage account on Monday, have it taken out of my bank on Tuesday, and invested at the end of the same day.
+I can write a check on Monday, have it hit my account on Tuesday, and rack up five different fees in a matter of seconds.
+Further, I can submit a transfer from my bank to a brokerage account on Monday, have it hit taken out of my bank on Tuesday, and invested at the end of the same day.
 However, most other things will take at least a month.

 Anyhoo.

 I got paid and went to contribute to my HSA one day.
 Come to find out, I had no money and my account was being closed down at my request.
 Apparently, what I was actually supposed to do was get a form from HealthSavings Administrators to send to Bank of America, not the other way around.
 I explained to the HealthSavings Administrators that it wasn't a dealbreaker because I was the idiot, however, it would have been nice if they would have looked at the form and realized that they were about to do the exact opposite of what was in the comment field.
-I had a similar conversation with Bank of America.
+I also had a conversation with Bank of America as well.

 The agent assured me it was taken care of.
-My account would be reopened.
-My contributions would be put back and the money from Bank of America would be transferred.
-Two weeks later, went to make a contribution, come to find out it wasn't actually resolved; in fact, it hadn't even been started.
-I ended up on the line with the same agent who gave me the assurances during the previous call.

-We finally did get it resolved.
+Two weeks later, went to make a contribution, come to find out it wasn't actually resolved, but we finally did get it resolved.
 My account was open with HealthSavings Administrators and closed with Bank of America.

 Strike one.